Scroll to navigation

 the call to std::atexit for some function F2, then the call to F2

-during termination is sequenced-before the call to F1
+during termination is sequenced-before the call to F1.

 * In the above,

-of static/thread-local object throws an exception,
+object throws an exception, std::terminate is called.

-* if the compiler opted to lift dynamic initialization of an
+* If the compiler opted to lift dynamic initialization of an object to the static

-initialization, the sequencing of destruction honors its
+initialization phase of non-local initialization, the sequencing of destruction

-would-be dynamic initialization.
+honors its would-be dynamic initialization.

-* If a function-local (block-scope) static object was
+* If a function-local (block-scope) static object was destroyed and then that

-destructor of another static object and the control flow
+function is called from the destructor of another static object and the control

-or array, it is only destroyed after all subobjects of
+construction of a subobject of a class or array, it is only destroyed after all

-that class or all elements of that array were destroyed.
+subobjects of that class or all elements of that array were destroyed.

-2) all C streams are flushed and closed
+2) All C streams are flushed and closed.

-3) files created by std::tmpfile are removed
+3) Files created by std::tmpfile are removed.

-4) control is returned to the host environment.
+4) Control is returned to the host environment.
 If exit_code is 0 or EXIT_SUCCESS,

 an implementation-defined status indicating successful termination is returned.
 If